 Known to some as ‘Norwich over the Water’, this area was once the industrial heartland of the shoemaking industry.
-Passing the Octagon Chapel (Unitarian) on your right, continue until you reach St George, Colegate, a 15th century church with a peaceful interior and a variety of memorials that you are invited to explore at your leisure.
+Passing the Octagon Chapel (Unitarian) on your right, continue until you reach St George, Colegate, a 15th-century church with a peaceful interior and a variety of memorials that you are invited to explore at your leisure.

 With your back to the church, cross the road and turn left and then right past the Last Wine bar, heading back towards the river on a pedestrianised street.

 Just over the river, you will pass The Halls on your left, a former medieval friary but now a venue for public and private events.
-As you reach the main road, the church of St Andrew stands opposite you, a splendid fifteenth century building which is open for worship on Sunday mornings and at times listed on their website during the week.
+As you reach the main road, the church of St Andrew stands opposite you, a splendid 15th-century building which is open for worship on Sunday mornings and at times listed on their website during the week.

 Cross St Andrews Street and walk up St Andrews Hill, keeping the church on your right.
 As you reach the top of the hill, turn right on to London Street, and keep right along Castle Street.